 - Goldfields and Agricultural Areas Water Supply.
 This scheme provides water from Mundaring Reservoir to consumers in the Central Agricultural Areas and the Eastern Goldfields. - West Pilbara Water Supply Scheme.
-The West Pilbara Water Supply serves the towns of Dampier, Karratha, Wickham and Point Samson and also the industrial complexes at Dampier, the Burrup Peninsula and Cape Lambert.
-Water was previously supplied exclusively from the Millstream aquifer.
-The Harding Dam, opened in 1985, now provides about 80 per cent of total supply with Millstream providing drought security. - Geraldton Regional Water Supply Scheme.
+The West Pilbara Water Supply serves the towns of Dampier, Karratha, Wickham, Point Samson and Roebourne as well as the industrial complexes at Dampier, the Burrup Peninsula and Cape Lambert.
+Water is supplied exclusively from the Millstream aquifer and the Harding Dam. - Geraldton Regional Water Supply Scheme.
 The Geraldton Regional Water Supply serves consumers in the towns of Geraldton, Dongara, Port Denison, Mullewa, Walkaway, Eradu and Narngulu with water being drawn from the Wicherina, Allanooka and Wye Springs borefields. - Great Southern Towns Water Supply.
 This scheme provides water to the coal mining town of Collie together with towns and farmlands in the Great Southern Area.
-Water is drawn from Wellington Reservoir, which has a capacity of 185 million kilolitres, and supplied to towns from Brookton and Kondinin in the north to Kojonup and Gnowangerup in the south and to 600,000 hectares of farmland.
+Water is drawn from Wellington Reservoir, which has a capacity of 185 million kilolitres, and supplied to towns from Brookton and Kondinin in the north to Kojonup and Gnowangerup in the south and to 600,000 hectares of farmland. - Port Hedland Regional Water Supply Scheme.
+The Port Hedland Regional Water Supply provides water for the consumers of Port Hedland and South Hedland from the complementary De Grey and Yule River borefields.

-- Port Hedland Regional Water Supply Scheme.
-The Port Hedland Regional Water Supply provides water for the consumers of Port Hedland and South Hedland from the complementary De Croy and Yulo River borefields. - Lower Great Southern Towns Water Supply Scheme.
+- Lower Great Southern Towns Water Supply Scheme.
 This scheme supplies the towns of Albany, Mt Barker and Kendenup.
 Water is drawn from three sources; Two Peoples Bay east of Albany (from which the water is treated for colour removal), Limeburner's Creek and bores which are located on the west of Princess Royal Harbour. - Mandurah Regional Water Supply Scheme.
 This scheme provides water to the town of Mandurah and areas to the south and east.
 Approximately 90 per cent of the water consumed is supplied by gravity from the South Dandalup Dam with the remainder supplied from bores at Ravenswood. - Supplies to other country towns.
 Nearly 150 towns are supplied with water from stream flow, dams, tanks, wells and bores, the schemes being administered under the provisions of the Country Areas Water Supply Act 1947.